DAILY ANNOUNCEMENTS

 SCHOOL PICTURES

-Visit mylifetouch.com with retake picture ID EVTKKTWF3 (or your student ID) to order.
+Once pictures are taken you can visit mylifetouch.com with the provided picture ID (or your student ID) to order.
 Images are available through the duration of the school year.

 Need assistance?
 LifeTouch can help!
 Call: 1-800-736-4753 or Online Chat at lifetouch.com/support-us